 - Click ‘Apply.’

-3.4.
-Use “Move to” button to organize your emails with labels
+Use the “Move to” button to apply a label

 To archive emails and keep your inbox uncluttered, you can move emails out of the inbox and into another folder or label with just a couple of clicks: